MalekKamel/RxRequester-Swift/README.md

 # RxRequester-Swift

-A wrapper for **RxSwift** abstracts away all those nasty details you don't really care about and provides default configurations for schedulers, loading indicators, and error handling.
+A wrapper for **RxSwift** abstracts away all those nasty details you don't really care about in every Rx request and provides default configurations for schedulers, loading indicators, and error handling.

 Using **RxRequester** you can:
 - [ ] Make clean RxSwift requests.